Nick-prog/Clive-Webhook/README.md

  * Added extra labels to the right of the "Pull" push button to better display the current state of the program.
  * Added a mininize feature and fixed window sizes.
  * Added images to the Dialog box and the "Refresh" button.
+ * Disabled editing rights for users on the real time information table.

  ## Reported/Known Bugs
  All reported bugs may be caused from similar instead of seperate instances.